Lake District: Northern Fells

 The Northern Fells are a clearly defined range of hills contained within a 13 km diameter circle between Keswick in the southwest and Caldbeck in the northeast.
 They culminate in the 931 m peak of Skiddaw.
 Other notable peaks are Blencathra (also known as Saddleback) (868 m) and Carrock Fell.
+Much of this area falls within the Skiddaw Group SSSI, a Site of Special Scientific Interest designated for its ecology and geology.
 Bassenthwaite Lake occupies the valley between this massif and the North Western Fells.

 North Western Fells

 The North Western Fells lie between Borrowdale and Bassenthwaite Lake to the east and Buttermere and Lorton Vale to the west.
 Their southernmost point is at Honister Pass.
 This area includes the Derwent Fells above the Newlands Valley and hills to the north amongst which are Dale Head, Robinson.
 To the north stand Grasmoor, highest in the range at 852 m, Grisedale Pike and the hills around the valley of Coledale, and in the far northwest is Thornthwaite Forest and Lord's Seat.
 The fells in this area are rounded Skiddaw slate, with few tarns and relatively few rock faces.